What do you do with a KidLit manuscript when you think it might be done? You PITCH IT.

 For a picture book, writers will need to submit a completed manuscript and a query letter.
-For longer works, writers will need to submit the an excerpt of their manuscript (usually the first 20 pages) and a query letter during the application process.
+For longer works, writers will need to submit an excerpt of their manuscript (the first 20 pages) and a query letter during the application process.
 (Note: even though an excerpt is requested, writers of longer works should have a completed manuscript.)

 What kind of writing can I submit?